vzchel/spotify-yt-playlist-sync/README.md

 Then run GitHub Actions

+Note: You may have to update the YouTube Music Browser Cookies Weekly if they expire

 ### Syncing into playlists you already have

 By default the first run creates a new destination playlist.
 To sync into an existing